jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

          a. https://www.geeksforgeeks.org/strategy-pattern-set-2 (in Java), </br>
          b. https://sourcemaking.com/design_patterns/strategy/cpp/1) (in C++)</br>
    3. Fix the unit tests from the first iteration based upon the feedback you received.
-   4. In your Doxygen mainpage add a section named: **"Desiging and Implementing the Observer Pattern"** that discusses the design and implementation of your observer pattern for observing information about a bus as it proceeds along a route.
+   4. In your Doxygen mainpage add a section named: **"Designing and Implementing the Observer Pattern"** that discusses the design and implementation of your observer pattern for observing information about a bus as it proceeds along a route.
 Specify what classes and methods you had to add and where you had to add them -- and include pictures where applicable and possible.
 Note which parts of the design and implementation were most difficult for you, and include any tips or advice on how to understand and implement the pattern -- for example, what sources of information (e.g. documentation, lecture, lab) helped you understand that pattern, and what enabled you to design and implement it (e.g. links to web sites, books, lecture, lab).
     5. Ensure all new classes and methods you have written are properly documented.
-All header files must document the classes and their methods using Doxygen, and all implementation (that is, \*.cc) files must have self-documenting code. **You do not need to document the web server code base.**
+All header files must document the classes and their methods using Doxygen, and all implementation (that is, \*.cc) files must have self-documenting code. **You do not need to document the web GRAPHICS code base.**
     6. Correct and update your UML class diagram from Iteration 1 to include the changes to your code, including all classes you added to complete the iteration 2 requirements and their relationships to each other and the previously existing classes.

 **NOTE, if you are unable to complete all or a portion of an implementation item, include a discussion of your PROPOSED design of the observer pattern in your mainpage, and your PROPOSED class design / changes for all your implementation items in your UML, and note that in a paragraph at the top of your mainpage so you receive credit for your design efforts.
 (Tell us what you did not sucessfully implement -- success is defined as the functionality compiles and executes.)**